 Stewardship is an ethic people embrace willingly and voluntarily - not a set of rules imposed by law.
 We become stewards by choice because we value clean water, safe food and a healthy environment, and want to pass these blessings to the next generation.
 We take responsibility to learn about, respect and care for that which is in our trust.
 As we learn we gain new insights about the land we own and beaches we use.
 We begin to see in new ways and enjoy them more.
 We make wiser decisions about how to manage and treat them.

 Why Stewardship Areas Were Created

 Island County Commissioners created the Admiralty Inlet and Saratoga Passage Marine Stewardship Areas in 2003 at the request of the Island County Marine Resources Committee (MRC).
-Currently, the Island and Snohomish MRCs are working with the Northwest Straits Commission, Tulalip Tribes and Nature Conservancy on a proposal to create a third, inter-county Port Susan Marine Stewardship Area.
+The Island and Snohomish MRCs worked with the Northwest Straits Commission, Tulalip Tribes, the Stillaguamish Tribe, and The Nature Conservancy to have Port Susan designated as a Marine Stewardship Area.
+In 2013 and 2014, Island and Snohomish County Commissioners adopted resolutions in their respective counties creating the Port Susan Marine Stewardship Area.

 Related Information: Resolution Creating Stewardship Areas